3 Ways AccuLynx Helps Contractors Meet OSHA Roofing Standards

 Communicate OSHA roof safety to crews

-AccuLynx’s mobile Crew App provides contractors with a range of roofing crew communication tools that ensure workers stay informed and aligned on safety protocols.
+AccuLynx’s mobile Crew App also provides contractors with a range of roofing crew communication tools that ensure workers stay informed and aligned on safety protocols.
 These tools:

 • Ensure all team members understand safety measures, no matter their preferred language, with Spanish-English translation.